 Pulse mobile clients support a set of Host Checker functions that vary from one OS to the next.
-For complete information on Host Checker for mobile clients, see "Implementing Host Checker Policies for Pulse Secure Client for iOS Devices", "Implementing Host Checker Policies for Pulse Secure Client for Android Clients", and "Host Checker for Pulse Secure Client for Windows Phone".
+For complete information on Host Checker for mobile clients, see "Implementing Host Checker Policies for Pulse Secure Client for iOS Devices", "Implementing Host Checker Policies for Pulse Secure Clients", and "Host Checker for Pulse Secure Client for Windows Phone".